Elon Musk is spending big to boost Trump’s turnout. Republicans worry it might flop.

 A GOP field strategist who has recently used the app says its reliability “depends on your location, depends on your city and where you are,” but adds that in their experience it isn’t any worse than other field apps they’ve used.

-Trump Campaign Political Director James Blair says the reports of the glitch aren’t accurate.
+Trump campaign political director James Blair says the reports of the glitch aren’t accurate.
 “All tech we are relying on is performing adequately, any issues are immediately addressed, and of course – like any big organization – we have parallel backup systems as a failsafe,” he says.

 A ground game for Trump, borrowing a page from DeSantis

-Mr. Musk endorsed Mr. Trump immediately after the former president survived an assassination attempt this summer.
-The tech tycoon and world’s wealthiest person has recently ramped up his political efforts in a big way, appearing onstage at a rally with the former president in western Pennsylvania earlier this month, where he called the election “a must-win situation” and claimed that if Mr. Trump doesn’t win, “this will be the last election” in America.
+Mr. Musk endorsed Mr. Trump immediately after the former president survived an assassination attempt in July.
+The tech tycoon and world’s wealthiest person has recently ramped up his political efforts in a big way, appearing onstage at a rally with the former president in western Pennsylvania this month, where he called the election “a must-win situation” and claimed that if Mr. Trump doesn’t win, “this will be the last election” in America.
 He hosted a town hall in suburban Philadelphia on Thursday afternoon to rally support for the president ahead of the state’s voting registration deadline.

 “Pennsylvania is, I think, the linchpin of this election, and this election is going to decide the fate of America and along with the fate of America the fate of Western civilization,” Mr. Musk declared onstage Thursday.